cartesi/docs/cartesi-rollups/tutorials/erc-20-token-wallet.md

 }
 ```

 The `Balance` class represents an individual account's balance.
-It includes methods to list ERC20 tokens, get, increase, and decrease the ERC20 balance.
+It includes methods to list ERC20 tokens and get, increase, and decrease the ERC20 balance.

 Now, create a file named `wallet.ts` in the `src/wallet` directory and add the following code: